aletheia/workshop-aws-iot/README.md

 * [Amazon Kinesis Streams](https://aws.amazon.com/kinesis/streams/): You can use Kinesis Streams as intermediate buffers for your data, either raw or processed.
 * [AWS Lambda](https://aws.amazon.com/lambda/): You can implement any custom integration with AWS Lambda, without managing any server or worrying about scaling your processing logic.
 You may want to connect Lambda directly with AWS IoT, or eventually pre-process and aggregate the raw data with Kinesis Analytics and then connect Lambda to the target Kinesis Stream.

+## Contributors
+Many thanks to @cloudacademy that did the heavy work building the use case for this workshop.